Start9Labs/documentation/site/source/support/faq/faq-general.rst

 Embassy device sales are processed through Shopify, which we do not like, but it was expedient in the early days, especially for shipping, so we went with it.
 Aside from a master list of email addresses for those who have explicitly opted in to our mailing list, all customer data is contained within Shopify.
 We do not duplicate it anywhere.
 We are asking Shopify to delete our customer data, but they claim it will take upward of 3 months to comply and we of course have no guarantee the data will actually be deleted permanently.
 This is partly why we exist...as such, we will be moving off of Shopify and onto a self-hosted solution, where Start9 alone controls our customer data for Embassy purchases, which we will delete as a matter of policy following a short grace period after delivery.

 In summary: (1) the shipping data we currently have is stored in Shopify (2) we are asking Shopify to delete all our customer data (3) we will be migrating off of Shopify (4) going forward, we alone will control customer data and will purge it regularly (5) you can always assemble the hardware yourself and just download embassyOS for free.

+We are currently working on a better solution.

 I want to help, but I'm not a developer.
 Are there any ways for non-coders to contribute?
 ------------------------------------------------------------------------------------------